KedarJo/marketplace/README.md

 MarketPlace - Contract to support decentralized marketplace
 ===========================================================

+Please refer to the [Wiki](https://github.com/KedarJo/marketplace/wiki) for supported use cases

 **Local instance**

 The project is built from React Truffle Box and inherits all node and css dependencies.
 The emphasis is to built UI sufficient to support use cases to test out the contract.